 This course builds on the professional nurse's theoretical knowledge, the skills necessary to perform a comprehensive health assessment and physical examination on clients across the life span.
 Students will build skills in history taking and physical examination.
-Each student will have the opportunity to perform a focused examination under the observation of the instructor or will submit a specific focused exam provided by the instructor.
+Students will purchase Shadow Health, a computer software program allowing them to perform individual system assignments as well as performing their final practical exam on digital standardized patients.
 The Goodwin College Nursing Theoretical Framework and the Nursing Process will provide the basis to promote health and prevent/manage illness of the client.
-Fee required.
+The cost for Shadow Health will be paid through students' tuition under lab fees.